 Changing the nature of the yarn can stop rolling.
 Stitches in felted projects are too tightly packed to curl and acrylic that has been ‘killed’ (heated beyond the point where it can retain its elasticity) often doesn’t roll either.
 However, in both cases, the project will be quite different afterwards and will be a different size, texture and fit.
 Definitely try this one on a swatch first.

 To stop a completed project from rolling at the edge you can pick up and knit a band in another stitch, or knit one and sew it on.
 Both these options will make the item longer or larger, so you may find it’s not appropriate for every project.
+Using garter stitch or moss stitch to create your border are great options!
 The extra band doesn’t have to be knitted – you can used cloth or crochet instead.

 Crochet a border